Tuesday, February 3, 2026

 In return, India has offered to:

-• halt reduce purchases of Russian oil.
+• Halt purchases of Russian oil.

-SECTION: B
+SECTION B

 Textiles & Apparel

-Impact: Strong positive
+Impact: Strongly positive

-• Textiles and apparel are among India’s most export-exposed sectors to the U.S., with roughly a quarter or more of shipments going there.
+Textiles and apparel are among India’s most export-exposed sectors to the U.S., with roughly a quarter or more of shipments destined for that market.
+The tariff reduction improves India’s price competitiveness vis-à-vis rivals such as Bangladesh and Vietnam, potentially unlocking new orders.

 Winners: